Student Health Center

-- No student will be allowed on campus or permitted to move into campus housing without presenting proof of being fully vaccinated and a recent negative test result.
+- No student will be allowed on campus or permitted to move into campus housing without presenting a recent negative test result.

-- All students must present a negative PCR test result from a COVID-19 test performed 3-5 days prior to coming on campus.
+- All students, on and off-campus, must upload a negative PCR test result from a COVID-19 test performed 3-5 days prior to coming on campus.
 (No exceptions)

 - Off campus housing will be at the students' expense until such time as a negative test report is submitted.

-- If students have not been vaccinated or tested, please visit one of the organizations linked before coming to campus. https://www.walgreens.com/findcare/covid19/testing
+- If students have not been tested, please visit one of the organizations linked to be tested before coming to campus. https://www.walgreens.com/findcare/covid19/testing

 In recent months, safe and effective vaccines, which are proven to significantly reduce COVID-19 transmission and the risk of serious illness when the disease is contracted has become widely available.
 We are committed to vaccine access for students and employees; we know that widespread vaccination is the best way to expediate a return to a healthy and synergistic campus life -- normalcy.

 We plan to require all new and returning Shaw University students to present proof of vaccination to Student Health before they can enroll for the Spring 2022 semester.
 This policy will cover all undergraduate, graduate, and professional students—in all degree programs—who intend to be on the Shaw campus for any period of time starting with the Spring 2022 semester.
 Documented medical and religious exemptions will be accommodated.